DavidBM/ion-binary-rs/README.md

 <!-- cargo-sync-readme start -->

-# Ion Binary in Rust
+# Ion Binary parser/encoder & Ion Hash in Rust

-Ion binary is a library written in safe rust for parsing Amazon's Ion binary format.
+Ion binary is a library written in safe rust for parsing, encoding and hashing Amazon's Ion binary format.

 [![Coverage Status](https://coveralls.io/repos/github/Couragium/ion-binary-rs/badge.svg?branch=master)](https://coveralls.io/github/Couragium/ion-binary-rs?branch=master)
 [![Buils Status](https://github.com/Couragium/ion-binary-rs/workflows/Rust/badge.svg)](https://github.com/Couragium/ion-binary-rs/actions)
 [![Documentation](https://docs.rs/ion-binary-rs/badge.svg)](https://docs.rs/ion-binary-rs)
 [![Crates.io](https://img.shields.io/crates/v/ion-binary-rs)](https://crates.io/crates/ion-binary-rs)

-It should be able to parse and encode anything you throw at it.
-Any failure to do so is a bug 💥 that we will fix and we will be very happy if you report them 🙌.
+It should be able to **parse**, **encode** and **hash** anything you throw at it.
+Any failure to do so is a bug that we will fix and we will be very happy if you report them.

 ## How to use the library

 First of all, you need to be aware of the trade offs that we took for this library:

 - The API returns strings instead of Symbols.
-If needed we can add symbol, but we think string is the simpler and safer bet for now.
+If needed we can add symbol, but we think string is the the most ergonomic way.
-- When parsing/decoding You can add shared tables for binary blobs that doesn't have all the required symbols.
+- When parsing/decoding you can add shared tables for binary blobs that doesn't have all the required symbols.

-We have implemented (and still are) the amazon ion test-suite.
+We have implemented the whole amazon ion test-suite for parsing.
+Encoding and Hashing fully tested.
+We are working in expading the coverage.
+We would appreciate any bug you can report.
 You can check all the test for examples.

 ## Example

+### Parsing

 ```rust,no_run